jbalzer12/Geosoftware1/README.md

     - mongo-express
     - jbalzer12/uebung7

-Once pulled all images or started the application via the docker-compose.yml file, you`ll need to create a database in mongo using the mongo-express admin-interface (accessible via localhost:8081)
+Once pulled all images or started the application via the docker-compose.yml file, you'll need to create a database in mongo using the mongo-express admin-interface (accessible via localhost:8081)
     ->the database must be named "testserver_db"
     ->the testserver_db must contain a collection named "routes"